FlameHorizon/ProductionStats/readme.md

 # ProductionStats

-This mod is allows you to lookup how much items you have across various of storages on your farm and outside in Stardew Valley.
+This mod allows you to lookup how much items you have across various of storages on your farm and outside in Stardew Valley.

 ![In game display](/imgs/display-in-game.png)